-Giant Caplico: Glico’s Chocolate-Filled Cone Snacks
+Glico Giant Caplico: Classic Chocolate-Filled Cone Snacks

-And the ice cream cone reminds many Japanese of what I bought today with a sense of nostalgia, for in Japan it has been a favorite of children for a long time.
+And the ice cream cone reminds many Japanese of Glico Giant Caplico, which I bought today, with a sense of nostalgia, for it has been a long-time favorite of children in Japan.

 Glico Giant Caplico

-Ingredients and Nutrition Facts
+Ingredients and Calories

-According to that, the main ingredients are sugar, vegetable fat, milk sugar, the cone part: (wheat flour, starch, sugar, vegetable fat and oil, yeast extract, and salt), cocoa butter, whole milk powder, cacao mass, and whey powder.
+According to that, the main ingredients are sugar, vegetable fat, milk sugar, wafers (wheat flour, starch, sugar, vegetable oil, yeast extract, and salt), cocoa butter, whole milk powder, cacao mass, and whey powder.